OpenGATE/GateContrib/imaging/SPECT_FFD/readme.md

 angularResponseFunctionSPECT gives the simulation with the SPECT head replaced with ARF tables. mac/fixedForcedDetectionSPECT.mac gives the simulation with the FFD linked with ARF tables.

+The scatter window (120 +/- 5% keV) can be activated by commenting the primary window and uncommenting the scatter window.
 ## Visualisation

 To visualise: